Dave Ferraro: Professional career

 Ferraro began competing in PBA Regional tournaments around the northeast, bowling against the likes of Johnny Petraglia and Teata Semiz before making his first televised appearance on the Pro Bowlers Tour in 1980 at the Long Island Open in Garden City, New York.
 To reach the tournament finals, Ferraro bowled a 10-game block of 2,264 to lead a pack of 115 non-exempt bowlers and enter the main tournament field.
 From there, Ferraro moved up to eighth place after four rounds, and qualified fifth for the final, televised round of the tournament.
-Coincidentally, it would also be the first televised appearance of fellow future hall of famer Pete Weber, son of the legendary Dick Weber.
+Coincidentally, it was also be the first televised appearance of fellow future hall of famer Pete Weber, son of the legendary Dick Weber.
 Ferraro was defeated in the first match by Arnie Goldman of Chicago 194–163, earning Ferraro $3,500.

-Ferraro would not reach the final round again on the professional tour until 1985 at the Austin Open, where he finished third.
-At the time his 279–278 loss to Mark Baker would be the highest losing score in a final-round match in PBA history.
-The following year Ferraro would earn his first professional victory at the 1986 Budweiser Classic over John Gant.
+Ferraro didn't reach the final round again on the professional tour until 1985 at the Austin Open, where he finished third.
+At the time his 279–278 loss to Mark Baker was the highest losing score in a final-round match in PBA history.
+The following year Ferraro earned his first professional victory at the 1986 Budweiser Classic over John Gant.
 In that tournament, he was in 72nd place after the second round before storming through the rest of qualifying to finish as the top seed.
 "I feel great," Ferraro told the Poughkeepsie Journal after the win.
 "Having the title is a good feeling and one that will give me confidence in the future.
 I got the monkey off my back and now I know I can win."

-He would win again the next season, beating Brian Voss at the Miller Lite Open in suburban Cleveland and posting three other top-five finishes.
+He won again the next season, beating Brian Voss at the Miller Lite Open in suburban Cleveland, and posted three other top-five finishes.

 But it would be 1988 when Ferraro put it all together, winning three times on tour including the Budweiser Touring Players Championship, his first major title, by defeating Walter Ray Williams Jr., 212–195.
 In the final match, Williams uncharacteristically missed a ten-pin spare in the second frame but Ferraro followed with back-to-back spares and was unable to capitalize.
 Williams then struck in the third, fourth and fifth frames to retake the lead.
 Ferraro kept pace and, in the sixth frame, Williams again missed a ten-pin on the right lane of the pair.
 With the miss, Ferraro went from trailing by ten pins to leading by three in the seventh frame.
-The game would be tied entering the tenth frame with Williams needing two strikes and eight pins to win, but he left the 3–6–10 on his first shot of the frame to give Ferraro the win.
+The game was tied entering the tenth frame with Williams needing two strikes and eight pins to win, but he left the 3–6–10 on his first shot of the frame to give Ferraro the win.